diogoalmeidad/data-repository/05_git.md

    - Staging: Where you prepare what you want to include in the next saved versions.
 The file is called 'index';
    - Commit history: Every time you make a commit it is saved in the commit history - a commit is a version of a project.
 Each commit has an ID (commit hash);
    - Local repository: Repository stored on a computer
+ - Branch: A line of development.
+Normally there's a primary line of development (main) and secondary branches (feature branches) to work on a specific part of a project.
+These are incorporated or combined through merges and rebasing.

 Commands: